stenhousestuart/dirty_data_codeclan_project/README.md

 Both projects comprise of the same folder/file structure.

-*NB: The data files from both projects have not been uploaded.*
+*NB: The raw data files from both projects have not been uploaded.*

 ### `cake`